Compare your Academic Qualification

-Aberystwyth University is only able to recognise qualifications awarded by Higher Education Institutions (HEIs) that are recognised degree awarding bodies and listed as recognised HEIs by NARIC.
+Aberystwyth University is only able to recognise qualifications awarded by Higher Education Institutions (HEIs) that are listed as recognised degree awarding bodies by UK ENIC.

-Mature applicants with at least 24 months relevant work experience may be considered for taught Masters Programmes.
+Mature applicants, who hold a minimum of 24 months relevant work experience, may be considered for entry to taught Masters Programmes.
 Even if an applicant's academic qualifications are not comparable to a UK Bachelor's degree, their work experience may supplement their overall profile and could be a deciding factor in determining whether or not they are suitable for the relevant taught Master's, Postgraduate Diploma or Postgraduate Certificate course.

 The UK Higher Education System

-The UK Bachelor's degree is usually studied over a period 3 years in which they will accumulate 360 CATS credits at Levels 1, 2 and 3.
-Some students in the sciences may study for an additional year, at Level M, in order to obtain an undergraduate Masters degree (e.g. MEng, MPhys, MMath, ..) that consist of a total of 480 CATS credits and are recognised as appropriate research training for these subject areas.
+A UK Bachelor's degree is usually studied over a period 3 years in which students accumulate 360 CATS credits at Levels 1, 2 and 3.
+Some students in the sciences may study for an additional year, at Level M, in order to obtain an undergraduate Masters degree (e.g. MEng, MPhys, or MMath) that consist of a total of 480 CATS credits and are recognised as appropriate research training for these subject areas.

 |Degree Classification||Mark Range||